 - 5 tomatoes plum,medium ripe, or 20 oz additives free tomato sauce

 - 2 onions medium, Red or White chopped, shallots

 - 2 tablespoons oregano

-- 1 ½ tablespoon ground cumin
+- 1 ½ tablespoon cumin ground

 - 1 ½ teaspoon smoked paprika or sweet paprika

-- 4 garlic cloves
+- 4 cloves garlic fresh